Gfrim/internalNewsletterPod/newfeatures.md

         }
         ```

-This polling mechanism ensures you capture all relevant conversations and make them searchable and summarizable within your NewsFlash AI knowledge base.
+This polling mechanism ensures you capture all relevant conversations and make them searchable and summarizable within your NewsFlash knowledge base.